Stock Rebound Stalls as Trade, Earnings Worries Linger

 "Numbers overall have been better than expected, and guidance has been reasonably constructive in terms of what [bank executives] are seeing on the economy," said David Donabedian, chief investment officer at CIBC Private Wealth Management.
 "So far, so good, but it's very early days," he said.

-Investors' focus Thursday is likely to stay with earnings, with updates due from Morgan Stanley and Netflix later in the day.
+Investors' focus Thursday is likely to stay with earnings, with updates due from Morgan Stanley and Netflix.

-In pre-market trading, shares of Alcoa -- which has historically been seen as a bellwether for the broader earnings season -- fell after the aluminum maker said it expects the supply of one of its key products to outpace demand this year.

 Write to Riva Gold at riva.gold@wsj.com